IBM-Cloud/terraform-provider-ibm/website/docs/d/kp_key.html.markdown

 The following attributes are exported:

-* `images` - List of all Keys in the IBM Keyprotect instance.
+* `keys` - List of all Keys in the IBM Keyprotect instance.
   * `name` - The name for the key.
   * `id` - The unique identifier for this key
   * `crn` - The crn of the key.